-President Trump's New COVID-19 Advisor Is Making Public Health Experts Nervous
+President Trump's New COVID-19 Adviser Is Making Public Health Experts Nervous

 Dr. Scott Atlas has literally written the book on magnetic resonance imaging.
 He has also co-authored numerous scientific studies on the economics of medical imaging technology.